newrelic/opentelemetry-collector-releases/README.md

 # New Relic OpenTelemetry collector releases

-This repository assembles New Relic's OpenTelemetry Collector distributions.
+This repository assembles New Relic's Distribution of OpenTelemetry Collector (NRDOT).
 All generated assets are available in the corresponding Github release page.

 Current list of distributions: